MonetDB/MonetDB-PHP/protocol_doc/README.md

 After the client has sent the hashed password to the server, it can receive 3 kinds of responses.

-- An empty response (called "prompt") if the authentication was successful.
-See section [Messages and packets](#2-messages-and-packets) about the empty message.
+- A "prompt" response if the authentication was successful.
+See section [Prompt message](#56-prompt-message) for more information.
 - An error message if the authentication failed.
 Example:

         !InvalidCredentialsException:checkCredentials:invalid credentials for user 'monetdb'